K. C. S. Paniker: Career

 Since 1941, Paniker has been holding one man shows in Chennai and Delhi.
 He founded the Progressive Painters’ Association (P.P.A), in Chennai in 1944.
 In 1954 he got his first international exposure when he held exhibitions at London and Paris.
 He became the principal of the Government College of Fine Arts, Chennai, in 1957, and in 1966 formed the Cholamandal Artists' Village, 9 km from Chennai, with his students and a few fellow artists.

 The exhibitions abroad and his exposure to abstract artists like Salvador Dalí had a major influence on his art.
-"They hark back to the weird, but spiritually uplifting figurative exaggerations of ancient Indian painting and sculpture," Paniker said.

 The colours he used were bright and sunny, as are colors in the paintings of the Impressionists.
 Somewhere down the line, Paniker moved on to use calligraphy and symbols to project a state of metaphysical abstraction.

 KCS Paniker died in Madras at the age 66 on 16 January 1977.

 Legacy

 KCS Paniker is considered as a leading figure in the Madras Art Movement.
 He is the founder of Cholamandal Artists' Village.